 Preserving Old Books: What to Do

 1.)
-GENTLY brush the book off to remove any surface grime or debris ahead of archivally storing it.
-Using a soft, clean, DRY(!) cloth will usually do the trick, and while wearing disposable white cotton inspection gloves is optional, some people (including the author of this blog) highly recommend it to keep unwanted finger oils and such off of old artifacts & documents.
-In the image on the right I’ve actually used the gloves themselves to gently(!) clean off any surface dust & grime.
+Gently brush the book off to remove any surface grime or debris ahead of archivally storing it.
+Using a dry, soft, clean cloth will usually do the trick, and while wearing disposable white cotton inspection gloves is optional, some people highly recommend it to keep unwanted finger oils and such off of old artifacts and documents.
+In the image on the right I’ve actually used the gloves themselves to gently clean off any surface dust and grime.

 This acid-free Metal Edge Drop Front Box has the words “drop front” in its very name, as the front “drops down”

 to allow easy access to your materials without having to “dig things out,” which can cause damage!